The Cheapest Way to Pave a Driveway

 Since that weekend, I’ve never looked at a dump truck driver the same.
 They were all my potential friends now.

-an asphalt millings driveway
+a crushed asphalt driveway

 What do you know, only a few days after we came back from that trip it happened.
 A construction company came to repave the parking lot next to our locksmith shop.
 My ex-husband (wasting no time), practically jumped on the dump truck driver.